reneix/playwright-mcp-agent-demo/README.md

 ## Poem by Bai Juyi
+# playwright-mcp-agent-demo

+A demo of Playwright MCP Agent.

+Features
+Uses Playwright for browser automation
+Implements MCP (Model Control Protocol)
+Supports tool calling and structured reasoning

+## Poem by Li Bai

+**Quiet Night Thoughts**

+Before my bed, the moonlight gleams,
+Like frost upon the earth it seems.
+I lift my head and watch the moon,
+Then bow — thoughts of home come soon.
 > **Grass on the Ancient Plain**
 > >
 > >> Wild grasses spread o'er ancient plain,